 The SDR has to keep some extra focus in this step to make the process come about smoothly.
 They should also take care that their prospects do not face any issue with payments or in adopting your product.
 The closure journey should be extremely smooth for both the buyer and the seller.

-7. Post-sales customer delight
+Step 7: Post-sales customer delight

 Once your prospect becomes your customer, he starts using your product or services to get benefits from it.
 It’s also essential for the company to make sure their users have a great journey.
 The customer support team should help them continuously with any queries related to their product/service.